What Chemicals You Need for a Hot Tub

 You will notice the chlorine smell, which is the result of a chemical reaction.
 When chlorine interacts with any of these substances, it kills off their chemical components.
 This process produces waste referred to as chloramines, which is what causes the chlorine smell.
 You will want to test the level of chlorine because you shouldn’t be able to smell it (if you can smell it, then it means the level is below what it needs to be).
 The proper level should be between 1 and 3 parts per million.

 You will also find that the water is a lot gentler and does not dry out your hair and skin as much as regular chlorine water does.
-You will need to purchase special test strips that are meant to be used in saltwater if you choose to use this.
+You will need to purchase special test strips meant to be used in saltwater if you choose to use this.
 The proper levels for salt are anywhere between 2,000 and 3,000 parts per million, and the right chlorine level is just the same as in a regular chlorine hot tub- between 1 and 3 ppm.

 If you have a chlorine hot tub: You can get a special chlorine shock, a non-chlorine shock, or you can choose to use more chlorine.